dbrattli/Expression/README.md

 result = matcher(42).
 ```

-Classes may also support `match` with pattern directly, i.e:
+Classes should also support `match` with pattern directly, i.e:
 `xs.match(pattern)` is effectively the same as
-`match(xs).case(pattern)`.
-For multiple cases you will need to use
+`match(xs).case(pattern)`, except that the class can then provide
-`match` to get a match object (since the match object will keep state to
+overloads for correct typing of the unwrapped values without having to
-know if it has found a match or not).
+cast.

 ```py
     xs = Some(42)